 If you're in one of the following situations, you might be better off with a different real estate company or process.

-- You need to sell your home quickly (in 1-2 weeks), and it needs repairs.
-If you’re on a strict timeline and don’t mind accepting an offer that’s below market value, you may be better off selling to a cash home buyer.
-Cash buyers are also a good option if your home is in poor condition and you don’t have the time or money to spend on repairs.
+- Sell to a cash home buyer.
+If you're on a strict timeline and don't mind accepting an offer that's below market value, you may be better off selling to a cash buyer.
+Cash buyers are reshaping the market, with 30% of home purchases in September 2024 being all-cash sales, the highest percentage recorded.[1]
+They're generally a good option if your home is in poor condition and you don't have the time or money to spend on repairs.

-- You want to sell on your own without a realtor.
-Selling for sale by owner (FSBO) is a significant time commitment, but you can keep much more money in your pocket by cutting out realtor fees altogether.
-If you decide to sell FSBO, we recommend using a flat fee MLS listing company to ensure your listing is seen by most buyers.
+- Sell without a realtor.
+Selling for sale by owner (FSBO) is a significant time commitment, but will obviously save you the most on realtor fees and allow you much more control over marketing, showings, negotiations.
+If you decide to sell FSBO, we recommend using a flat fee MLS listing company to ensure your listing is seen by more buyers.

 A low commission realtor can save you thousands in agent fees during a home sale.
 But there are some risks to look out for, too.